 Brainlab Achieves Sub-Millimetric Accuracy for Patient Positioning with Revolutionary 3D Vision System

 Radiotherapy is a cancer treatment that uses ionizing radiation, delivered by a linear accelerator, to kill malignant cells and shrink tumors.
-As this is a non-invasive procedure, the patient is fully conscious during the treatment, but they must remain exactly in the planned position (isocenter).
-Sometimes there are only millimeters between benign, extremely important tissue, such as the speech center, and the tumor tissue.
-The eradication of the malignant tissue must be as precise as possible, so the patient's position is closely tracked.
+Because this is a non-invasive procedure, the patient is fully conscious during the treatment.
+However they must remain exactly in the planned position as sometimes there are only millimeters between benign, extremely important tissue, such as the speech center, and the tumor tissue.
+Eradication of the malignant tissue must be as precise as possible, so the patient's position is closely tracked.

 Harnessing Innovation to Improve Patient Treatment

 Brainlab’s ExacTrac® Dynamic System makes it possible to perform radiotherapy treatments with sub-millimetric precision.
-ExacTrac Dynamic tracks the patient’s position in real-time with the thermal surface camera and uses X-rays for internal verification (bony anatomy).
-A patient’s positioning is continuously monitored by ExacTrac Dynamic throughout the entire treatment and adjusted, if necessary, in case of deviations.
+ExacTrac Dynamic tracks the patient’s position in real-time with the thermal surface camera and uses X-rays for internal verification.
+Throughout treatment, ExacTrac Dynamic monitors a patient’s positioning which is adjusted, if necessary, in case of deviations.

-However, developing this groundbreaking positioning and monitoring system was a complex process requiring a high-performance surface camera.
 ExacTrac Dynamic achieves sub-millimetric accuracy on skin and on devices on or around the patient, and this accuracy is required at all times.
-To ensure this, the 3D camera used in the ExacTrac Dynamic system must not only be incredibly accurate but also very fast.
+Developing this groundbreaking positioning and monitoring system was a complex process requiring a high-performance surface camera.
+To ensure this level of performance, the 3D camera used in the ExacTrac Dynamic system must not only be incredibly accurate but also very fast.